-The researchers will explain this study to you.
-Research studies are voluntary and include only people who choose to take part.
-Please take your time about deciding whether to participate in this study.
-Before deciding:
+The researchers will explain this study to you as a patient or legally authorized representative of a patient with lack of capacity to make decisions at this time.
+Research studies are voluntary and include only people who choose to take part or people whose their legally authorized representative gives permission to participate on their behalf.